Vavrikus/x17-utef/README.md

 ./script_name
 ```

+Alternatively, the script *rebuild_debug.sh* or *rebuild_release.sh* can be used.
 All of the binaries will be saved to the newly made build folder.
 This might lead to errors in the scripts whenever relative paths are used.

 ### Map simulation
 The map of the ionization electron drift can be simulated on MetaCentrum: